vegaprotocol/documentation/versioned_docs/version-v0.75/concepts/trading-on-vega/market-protections.md

 * Any trades with prices greater than or equal to `95` and less than or equal to `105` will be generated as per the default trading mode of the market.

 Now:
-  * If an incoming order would get matched so that the price of any of the resulting trades is less than `90` or more than `110`, then that order won't be processed in the default trading mode, the market will go into a price monitoring auction, the order will get processed in the auction mode (if order type is valid for an auction), and after 6 minutes the relevant (if any) trades will be generated as per the order book state at that time.
+  * If an incoming order would get matched so that the price of any of the resulting trades is less than `90` or more than `110`, then that order won't be processed in the default trading mode, the market will go into a protective auction, the order will get processed in the auction mode (if order type is valid for an auction), and after 6 minutes the relevant (if any) trades will be generated as per the order book state at that time.
 The market will return to its default trading mode and price monitoring bounds will be reset, with price ranges depending on the last mark price available.
-  * If an incoming order would get matched so that the price in any of the resulting trades is in the `[90,95]` or `[105,110]` range, the market goes into a price monitoring auction with the initial duration of 1 minute.
+  * If an incoming order would get matched so that the price in any of the resulting trades is in the `[90,95]` or `[105,110]` range, the market goes into a protective auction with the initial duration of 1 minute.
-    * If after 1 minute has passed there are no trades resulting from the auction or the indicative price of the auction, then if in the `[95,105]` the trades are generated and the price monitoring auction concludes.
+    * If after 1 minute has passed there are no trades resulting from the auction or the indicative price of the auction, then if in the `[95,105]` the trades are generated and the protective auction concludes.
     * If after 1 minute has passed the indicative price of the auction is outside the `[95,105]`, the auction gets extended by 5 minutes, as concluding the auction at the 1 minute mark would breach the valid ranges implied by the second trigger.
-After the 5 minutes, trades (if any) are generated irrespective of their price, as there are no more active triggers, and the price monitoring auction concludes.
+After the 5 minutes, trades (if any) are generated irrespective of their price, as there are no more active triggers, and the protective auction concludes.

 The images below show how according to the risk model, 90%, 95%, or 99% of the price moves from the current price of 10 over the time horizon are in the green area under the density function.
 Anything outside the green area is considered unlikely and would trigger an auction.